Chatter and rumors about ICE went on for days at school of Texas girl who died by suicide

 The mother told CNN that her daughter was born in the US.

+“There was no active bullying report filed with GISD.
+We had no idea that the things… that have been reported in the media have been taking place,” Stewart said.

+“Students started coming to the table to make administration aware of kind of what’s taking place, so that we then found out, at that particular moment, that there was indeed some ongoing bantering and issues back and forth,” he continued.

-CNN has reached out to the Gainesville Independent School District for further comment on the bullying allegations, rumors and taunting related to immigration.
-The school district has not responded to inquiries other than to issue general statements about its policy to investigate all reports of bullying.
+CNN has not had access to the full interview and the questions Stewart was asked on the topic but has reached out to the Gainesville Independent School District for further comment on the bullying allegations, rumors and taunting related to immigration.
+The school district has not responded to CNN’s inquiries other than to issue general statements about its policy to investigate all reports of bullying.

 The district said it could not comment on specific student matters in a statement emailed to CNN on Thursday but stressed that student safety is a top priority.